aftersans53228/Minecraft-AFRoads-Mod/README.md

 # Minecraft AFRoads Mod

-此模组旧库已经弃用，改为此新库，
-以下详细介绍内容没变过。

 -------
-Minecraft AFRoads Mod utilizes Fabric to add the ability to create roads when in creative mode.
+Minecraft AFRoads Mod is a Fabric mod to help u create roads when in creative mode.
 Users can utilize several different types of blocks to create a realistic networks of roads with features such as road signs, traffic lights, and elevated roads.

 ## Prerequisites
 * Requires the installation of [Fabric API](https://fabricmc.net/use/installer/)